 GP Overcomes Vaginismus - Fiona, a sexual health doctor, has recently completed the 'Cure your Vaginismus and Thrive Programme'.
 Here, she shares her insights into the condition from the perspective of a medical professional.

-She says ” I am great.
+After completing the programme she says " I am great.
 Things are going very well.
 I am having, dare I say it, good sex!
 Not just penetration.
-I feel strong and confident with a sense of power I have never had and it’s great.
-The impact the Thrive Programme has gone way beyond curing my vaginismus and I will be eternally grateful.
+I feel strong and confident with a sense of power I have never had and it's great.
+The impact the Thrive Programme has gone way beyond curing my vaginismus and I will be eternally grateful".

 Below, she has kindly answered some questions about vaginismus and how she successfully overcame it...

 Vaginismus had a profound effect on me.
 I had suffered for many years and numerous relationships had been affected.
 My confidence was low and I felt unwomanly.
 It was always on my mind and I thought about it a lot.
 It really did consume and preoccupy me

 What made you decide to do the Cure your Vaginismus and Thrive Programme, rather than any other intervention?